dxatscale/sfpowerscripts/packages/sfpowerscripts-cli/README.md

 An opinionated Salesforce build system (statsd metrics enabled) as a sfdx plugin that can be implemented in any CI/CD system of choice
 Features
- - Orchestrator, which utilizes sfdx-project.json as the source of truth for driving the build system, ensuring very low mainteance when building programs with multiple number of packages
+ - Orchestrator, which utilizes sfdx-project.json as the source of truth for driving the build system, ensuring very low maintenance when building programs with multiple number of packages
  - Builds Unlocked Packages in parallel by respecting dependencies
  - Pooling commands to prepare a pool of scratch org's with pacakges pre installed for optimized Pull/Merge Request validation
  - Artifacts Driven,  all create commands produce an artifact or operate on an artifact